Ma Desheng 马德升

-Most expressive of this incessant quest for stability, his collections of rocks reflect this flagrant instability, paradoxically soothing by their innate harmony.
-From his first stone sculptures laid in China to those painted on his artworks, Ma Desheng has continuously reinterpreted his "beings of stone".
-Their lunar appearance is rendered by energetic strokes of brushes and fingers, visible both in the stroke of the gesture and in the density of the pictorial material.
+From his first stone laid in China to those painted on his paintings, Ma Desheng has continued to embody his "beings of stone".
+He, therefore, paints stone beings with a sensitive heart.
+Their lunar appearance is rendered by energetic strokes of brushes and fingers, visible both in the course of the gesture and in the density of the pictorial material.
+His other series of work, the female body has always been a recurring theme, from his beginnings through the differents symbols of peace and beauty for Ma Desheng, his feminine silhouettes illustrate a carnal need to represent the life that the artist makes dancing on the canvas in complete freedom.

-His works are held in public and private collections around the world, including The British Museum, London ; the Museum of Oxford, London ; Musée d’Art Moderne de la Ville de Paris, Paris ; Pompidou, Paris and the M+ Museum in Hong Kong.
+His works are held in public and private collections around the world, including : The British Museum, London; Musée d’Art Moderne de la Ville de Paris, Paris; Museum of Oxford, London; M+ Museum, Hong Kong; Pompidou Museum, Paris; Long Museum, Shanghai; Fukuoka Art Museum, Japan.